w3f/polkadot-wiki/docs/learn/xcm/overview/format.md

+---
+id: learn-xcm-docs-overview-format
+title: XCM is a Format, not a Protocol
+sidebar_label: A Format, not a Protocol
+description: XCM is a Format, not a Protocol.
+keywords: [xcm, cross-consensus messaging, format]
+slug: ../overview-format
+---

 # A Format, Not a Protocol

 It's essential to understand that XCM is a format, not a protocol.
 It describes how messages should